mfaani/mfaani/content/posts/should-i-always-use-barrier-flag.md

 > Cause the work item to act as a barrier block when submitted to a concurrent queue.

-This got me thinking, so if barrier flags are so cool, then why not use them all over the place.
-Why not nuke all every read-write queues with the `.barrier` flag.
+This got me thinking, so if `.barrier` flags are so cool, then why not use them every time we have a read-write problem.

-I asked this from an [Apple engineer](https://twitter.com/Catfish_Man).
+I asked this from a senior engineer.
 The answer I got was quite interesting.

 tl;dr serial queues with sync dispatch are better for most cases.
 Only use concurrency for when the actual task takes more than `1ms`.
 Because **creating new threads actually takes time itself**